geotonics/geolib/README.md

 ####Its Better This Way

 You can use the geolib framework to help you write your own database interface, or you can use a separate database library.
 Either way, you can use geolib to help you write a model/view/controller design pattern to view or control data, or any other design pattern you find convenient.
 This is actually better than using a framework which insists that you start with a model/view/controller pattern, because the model/view/controller that you write won't have to be a complex monstrousity adabtable to every conceivable situation.
 It can be specifically targeted to serve your particular website, and will therefore be simpler, more adaptable and easier to use.

+####How to install Geolib

+Geolib consists of the /geolib/ directory, which you can add via git or ftp.
+I usually add the /geolib/ directory to the website's main directory, but it really doesn't matter where you put it.

+To activate Geolib, simply include /geolib/geolib.php

+To include geolib automatically in all your web pages, add this to an .htaccess file in the main directory. php_value       auto_prepend_file    /path/to/home/geolib/geolib.php

+####Some Optional Settings.
+Once Geolib is installed, open /geolib/defaultConfig.php, save it as config.php, and define various constants that you may find usefull.

+####How to debug.
+Geolib includes a debugging system which can be inegrated into your webpages.
+To start debugging, go to /geolib/index.php and click on the links.
+The debugging password is not required, but if you want to set a password, you can set it in the config.php file.
+To add a variable to the debugging array, use function geodb($value,$name); Once debugging is turned on, all debug variables are automatically dumped at the end of every web page produced by geoHtml().
+You can also dump the debug variables anywhere with geoDebug::vars();